jk4011/Segment-then-Splat/README.md

 pip install -r requirements.txt --no-build-isolation
 ```
+Follow the instructions in thrid_party/AutoSeg-SAM2/ to install segment-anything-1 nad segment-anything-2, and download checkpoints.

 ### Object Tracking & Object-specific Initialization (To be verified)
 Remember to modify the data path inside ```autoseg.sh```.